UTSCCSCC01/project-growth/doc/sprint2/SR1.md

 ## Sprint 1 Retrospective
 ---
 ### What are practices that you should continue during next sprint
-- good branch management (one branch per task)
+- Good branch management (one branch per task)
-- informative commit messages
+- Informative commit messages
 - 2 reviewers per PR
 - Pair programming
 ### What are some new practices that you might want to use during next sprint